AY2425S2-CS2113-W12-3/tp/docs/team/akaash02.md

-# kaixiangg - Project Portfolio Page
+# akaash02 - Project Portfolio Page

 ## Overview
 FinTrack is a CLI expense tracking application that helps users manage their daily expenses.
 The application allows users to track, categorize, and manage their spending while maintaining a simple and efficient interface.